reinesaj2/federated-ids/README.md

 Federated learning demo using [Flower](https://flower.dev) for orchestration and PyTorch for local training.
 Supports synthetic and real IDS datasets (CIC-IDS2017, UNSW-NB15) with preprocessing (scaling and one‑hot encoding) and non‑IID partitioning (IID, Dirichlet, protocol).
-Includes robust aggregation implementations (Median, Krum, simplified Bulyan).
+Includes robust aggregation implementations (Median, Krum, simplified Bulyan) and FedProx algorithm comparison.

 ## Table of Contents